reima-ecom/reima-theme/README.md

 - Netlify is used for hosting
 - Hugo static site generator for building the site
 - Web components aka custom elements for much of the client-side functionality (such as the cart)

+### Content management

+Content is managed by the merchants in [Forestry](https://www.forestry.io).
+Forestry commits directly to the `main` branch of the respective site repo.
+The building blocks in Forestry are called "Front Matter Templates", and define the parameters for each type of page, module, configuration file, etc. This "Front Matter" configuration lives inside the `.forestry/front_matter/templates` folder of each repo (including this one, and can be edited manually or inside the Forestry admin. **The frontmatter configuration for each site repo is automatically synced with this repository.**

+### Hosting

+The sites are built and hosted on [Netlify](https://www.netlify.com).
+On each push to the `main` branch, Netlify re-builds the site and publishes it to production.
+This can happen e.g. when content is updated, data such as products are updated, or the theme is updated.

+We use [Cloudflare](https://www.cloudflare.com) in front of the Netlify deployment, and specifically Cloudflare Workers.
+This way, we have complete control over what is transmitted to the visitors, and can rewrite responses at will.
+This is how the cookie consent banners work.
+See the `reima-ecom/site-worker` repo for more information.

+### External data

+Data such as product information from Shopify, or reviews from Yotpo, are updated from the `/status` page of each site.
+See [us.reima.com/status](https://us.reima.com/status) for an example.
+This runs as a GitHub action on the site repo, and updates the `main` branch with new data.
+This, in turn, will trigger a site re-build.

 ## Performance